ckaestne/seai/lectures/01_introduction/intro.md

 ## Transcription services

-* Take audio or video files and produce text.
+Take audio or video files and produce text.
 - Used by academics to analyze interview text
 - Podcast show notes
 - Subtitles for videos

-* State of the art: Manual transcription, often mechanical turk (1.5 $/min)
+State of the art a few years ago: Manual transcription, often mechanical turk (1.5 $/min)

+Recently: Many ML models for transcription (e.g., in Youtube, Alexa, Siri, Zoom)

 ----